sphericalpm/ghgdata/README.md

   * France: `FRK` is France's report under the Kyoto Protocol
   * UK: `GBK` is UK's report under the Kyoto Protocol
 * Non-countries considered Parties to UNFCCC
   * EU: `EUA` is European Union, `EUC` is European Union's report under the Kyoto Protocol

 #### Nulls
 According to the rules, complete GHG inventories shall not have empty records or zeroes.
 At the same time, there is a number of situations when a record does not contain a valid numeric value:
-* The variable is non-numeric.
+* The variable is non-numeric
 * The Party could not report a number for some reason (the data point is zero, confidential, included in another variable or unavailable)
 * The year is not applicable for the Party

 In these cases the dataset will include `null` for the record.
-GHG management software usually treats most of such cases as zeroes.
-If you are using the dataset for charting purposes and your charting library allows, it is better to use "missing dots" on the chart.
+GHG management software usually treats most of such records as zeroes.

 ## How fresh is the dataset?